 A reminder: Do not ignore the food on offer at Mont Tremblant’s many hotels.
 We had a host of delectable meals at the Fairmont Tremblant (where we stayed), prefaced by these sweet squares of maple candy that the staff kindly left on our bed!
 I pulled the “Pregnant Privilege” card and ate three of the four squares, thank you very much.

 Before I wrap up this article (my last one of the 9 about our Montreal to Quebec City road trip through Montreal, Mont Tremblant, and Quebec City!) let me leave you with a few more photos of the joys of Mont Tremblant.

 So what do you think?
 Have you also eaten in Mont Tremblant?
 Would you like to?
 Which of these morsels most makes your mouth water?
 Do share!

 Trip planning?
-To save time, click here for the best rates on the Fairmont Tremblant, the lovely hotel where we stayed.
+To save time, use these affiliate links to click for the best rates on the Fairmont Tremblant, the lovely hotel where we stayed.
 If you want to investigate other accommodations, just click here for hotel deals in Mont Tremblant, and bop right over here for beautiful Mont Tremblant vacation rentals.
 A small commission goes to support this site at no extra cost to you, so thanks in advance, and happy travels!

 We were guests of Tourism Quebec, but all opinions and questionable additions to my poutine are my own.